ADVANCE Scholars Program

 Please email the Office for Diversity (email@example.com

-) for any questions related to eligibility, technical issues with the application, or program details.
+) for any questions related to eligibility or program details.

 Texas A&M University is committed to enriching the learning and working environment for all visitors, students, faculty, and staff by promoting a culture that embraces inclusion, diversity, equity, and accountability.
 Diverse perspectives, talents, and identities are vital to accomplishing our mission and living our core values.